Partially adaptive nonparametric instrumental regression: Minimax optimal estimation

-\begin{rem}The proof of the last assertion is based on Assuoad's cube technique (c.f. \cite{KorostelevTsybakov1993}), which consists in constructing $2^{\kstar}$ candidates of structural functions which have the largest possible $\norm_\hw$-distance but are still statistically non distinguishable.
-In the last theorem, the additional moment condition $\sup_{j\geq1} \Ex [e_j^4(Z) |W]\leq \eta$ is obviously satisfied if the basis functions $\{\basZ_j\}$ are uniformly bounded (e.g. the trigonometric basis considered in Section~\ref{sec:minimax:ill}).
-However, if $V$ denotes a Gaussian random variable with mean zero and variance one, which is moreover independent of $(Z,W)$, then the additional condition $\sigma^4\geq 8(1+2\solr^2 \Gamma^2\eta)$ ensures that for all structural functions $\sol \in\cF_\bw^{\br}$, the error term $U:= V -\sol(Z) + [\Op\sol](W)$ belongs to $\cU_\sigma$.
-This specific case is only needed to simplify the calculation of the distance between distributions corresponding to different structural functions (a similar assumption has been used by \cite{ChenReiss2008}).
-On the other hand, below we derive an upper bound assuming that the error term $U$ belongs to $\cU_\sigma$ and that the joint distribution of $(Z,W)$ fulfills additional moment conditions.
-In this situation, Theorem \ref{res:lower} obviously provides a lower bound for any estimator as long as $\sigma$ is sufficiently large.
-Note further that this lower bound tends only to zero if $(\hw_{j}/\solw_{j})_{j\geq 1}$ is a null sequence.
-In other words, in case $\solw\equiv 1$, uniform consistency over all $\sol$ such that $\normV{\sol}_Z^2\leq \solr$ can only be achieved with respect to a weighted norm weaker than the $L_Z^2$-norm, that is, if $\hw$ is a zero-sequence.
-This obviously reflects the ill-posedness of the underlying inverse problem.
-Finally, it is important to note that the regularity conditions imposed on the structural function $\sol$ and the conditional expectation operator $T$ involve only the basis $\{\basZ_j\}_{j\geq1}$ in $L^2_Z$.
-Therefore, the lower bound derived in Theorem \ref{res:lower} does not capture the influence of the basis $\{\basW_l\}_{l\geq1}$ in $L^2_W$ used to construct the estimator.
-In other words, the proposed estimator of $\sol$ can only attain this lower bound if $\{\basW_l\}_{l\geq1}$ is appropriately chosen. $\square$\end{rem}
+On the other hand, below we derive an upper bound assuming that the distribution of error term $U$ belongs to $\cU_\sigma$ and that the joint distribution of $(Z,W)$ satisfies additional moment conditions.
+In this situation, Theorem~\ref{D:res:lower} provides a lower bound for any estimator as long as $\sigma$ is sufficiently large.
+Note further that this lower bound tends only to zero if $\hw/\solw$ is a vanishing sequence.
+In other words, in case $\solw\equiv 1$, uniform consistency over all $\sol$ with $\normV{\sol}_Z^2\leq \solr$ can only be achieved with respect to a weighted norm weaker than the $L_Z^2$-norm, that is, if $\hw$ is a sequence tending to zero.
+Finally, it is important to note that the regularity conditions imposed on the structural function~$\sol$ and the conditional expectation operator~$\Op$ involve only the basis $\{\basZ_j\}_{j\geq1}$ in $L^2_Z$.
+Therefore, the lower bound derived in Theorem~\ref{D:res:lower} does not capture the influence of the basis $\{\basW_l\}_{l\geq1}$ in~$L^2_W$ used to construct the estimator.
+In other words, the proposed estimator of $\sol$ can only attain this lower bound if $\{\basW_l\}_{l\geq1}$ is appropriately chosen. \end{remark}

-\subsection{Minimax-optimal Estimation by dimension reduction and thresholding.}
+\subsection{Minimax-optimal Estimation by dimension reduction and thresholding}